Narcan

 Treatment for opioid use disorder may include one or more of the following:

-- Detox: After an opioid overdose, especially for someone that has been using opioids long-term, medical detox may be the first step in addiction treatment.
-Medical detox can occur at home (outpatient) for average cases or at a facility (inpatient) for more severe situations.
+- Detox: After an opioid overdose, especially for someone who has been using opioids long-term, medical detox may be the first step in addiction treatment.

-- Rehab: Rehab for opioid abuse and addiction is available at different levels of care, starting with outpatient options (i.e., Intensive Outpatient and Partial Hospitalization programs) and moving up to inpatient options, such as residential treatment.
+Medical detox can occur at home (outpatient) for average cases or at a facility (inpatient) for more severe situations. - Rehab: Rehab for opioid abuse and addiction is available at different levels of care, starting with outpatient options (i.e., Intensive Outpatient and Partial Hospitalization programs) and moving up to inpatient options, such as residential treatment.

-- Therapy: Psychotherapy helps individuals with substance use concerns to pinpoint the triggers that led them to abuse opioids in the first place.
-Any rehab (both inpatient and outpatient) will provide access to mental health services, including group and individual counseling sessions.
-However, the person may also consider seeking therapy after the initial treatment has finished.
+- Therapy: Psychotherapy (like cognitive-behavioral therapy) helps individuals with substance use concerns to pinpoint the triggers that led them to abuse opioids in the first place.

-Resources for Battling Opioid Addiction
+Find Resources for Battling Opioid Addiction

 They can help you locate resources in your area, from addiction counselors and detox centers to full rehab treatment programs.